EMC China Lab

 Purpose

-The primary goal of EMC testing is to ensure the harmonious coexistence of all devices in an electromagnetic environment, preventing mutual interference.
+The primary goal of emc testing is to ensure the harmonious coexistence of all devices in an electromagnetic environment, preventing mutual interference.
 It requires devices to both suppress their own electromagnetic emissions and resist external electromagnetic interference.

 Requirements